github-education-resources/GitHubGraduation-2022/README.md

 We want to hear about the amazing things you achieved during your academic year and how GitHub helped you to accomplish your goals.
 Take a moment to record a video or write a message and share your story with us, your teachers, and your classmates.

 [How to participate](https://drive.google.com/file/d/1ozBt4ekiQuD4dSCq65S30-6V1Csw65A7/view)

-We are looking forward to hearing what you have to say, and we are grateful to have you as part of our community 💖
-Remember: you have until May 30th to submit your story!

 # A note on swag 🛍
 The first 7,500 successfully merged PRs will receive a custom holographic developer trading card with their GitHub status in the mail.